 Preclinical studies and clinical trials are long, expensive and unpredictable processes that can be subject to extensive delays.
 We cannot guarantee that any clinical trials will be conducted as planned or completed on schedule, if at all.
 It may take several years and require significant expenditures to complete the preclinical studies and clinical trials necessary to commercialize a product candidate, and delays or failure are inherently unpredictable and can occur at any stage.
 The ongoing COVID-19 pandemic, including many jurisdictions' shelter-in-place, stay-at-home and similar restrictions, may also impact our and our collaboration partners' abilities to activate trial sites or enroll patients in clinical trials or to otherwise advance those clinical trials.
-Although some jurisdictions have relaxed such restrictions amid ongoing vaccination against the SARS-CoV-2 virus, previously relaxed restrictions, site closures, travel limitations and supply chain interruptions, or infection of site personnel or trial patients with COVID-19, may also reduce our or our collaboration partners' abilities to adhere to protocol-mandated visits and laboratory/diagnostic testing, increase the possibility of patient dropouts, or impact our and our suppliers' abilities to provide investigational product to trial sites, all of which could negatively impact the data we are able to obtain from our clinical trials and complicate regulatory review.
+Although some jurisdictions have relaxed such restrictions amid ongoing vaccination against the SARS-CoV-2 virus, previously relaxed restrictions, site closures, travel limitations and supply chain interruptions, or infection of site personnel or trial patients with COVID-19, may also reduce our or our collaboration partners' abilities to administer the investigational product to enrolled patients, present difficulties for enrolled patients to adhere to protocol-mandated visits and laboratory/diagnostic testing, increase the possibility of patient dropouts, or impact our and our suppliers' abilities to provide investigational product to trial sites, all of which could negatively impact the data we are able to obtain from our clinical trials and complicate regulatory review.